American cuisine: Delaware River Valley and Mid-Atlantic

-Many of their dishes passed into the mainstream enough that they became standard fare in diners by the end of the 20th century, a type of restaurant that is now the most common in the region, and the subject matter of the artist Edward Hopper.
+Many of their dishes had entered the mainstream enough to become standard fare in diners by the end of the 20th century, a type of restaurant that is now the most common in the region and the subject of the artist Edward Hopper.

-In the past this sort of establishment was the haven of the short-order cook grilling or frying simple foods for the working man.
+In the past, this sort of establishment was a haven for the short-order cook, grilling or frying simple foods for the working man.
 Today typical service includes staples from this large region like beef on weck, Manhattan clam chowder, the club sandwich, Buffalo wings, Philadelphia cheesesteak, the black and white cookie, shoofly pie, snapper soup, Smith Island cake, blackout cake, grape pie, milkshakes, and the egg cream, a vanilla or chocolate fountain drink with a frothy top and fizzy taste.

-As in Hopper's painting from 1942, many of these businesses are open 24 hours a day.
+As in Hopper's 1942 painting, many of these businesses are open 24 hours a day.

 Midwest

-This region today comprises the states near the Great Lakes and also the Great Plains; much of it is prairie with very flat terrain.
-Winters are bitterly cold, windy, and wet.

-Midwestern cuisine today is a very eclectic and odd mix and match of foodways, covering everything from Kansas City–style barbecue to the Chicago-style hot dog, though many of its classics are very simple, hearty fare.
+This region encompasses the states adjascent to the Great Lakes and also the Great Plains; a significant portion of the area consists of prairie characterised by remarkably flat terrain.
+Winters are cold, windy, and wet.
+Midwestern cuisine is a highly eclectic, ranging from Kansas City–style barbecue to the Chicago-style hot dog, though many of its classics remain simple, hearty fare.

-This region was mostly untouched by European and American settlers until after the American Revolutionary War, and excepting Missouri and the heavily forested states near the Great Lakes, was mainly populated by nomadic tribes like the Sioux, Osage, Arapaho, and Cheyenne.
+This region was mostly untouched by European and American settlers until after the American Revolutionary War, and excepting Missouri.
+The heavily forested states near the Great Lakes were mainly populated by nomadic tribes like the Sioux, Osage, Arapaho, and Cheyenne.
 As with most other American Indian tribes, these tribes consumed the Three Sisters of beans, maize, and squash, but also for thousands of years followed the herds of bison, hunting them on foot and later on horseback, typically using bow and arrow.
-There are buffalo jumps dating back nearly 10,000 years and several photographs and written accounts of trappers and homesteaders attesting to their dependence on the buffalo and to a lesser degree elk.
+There are buffalo jumps dating back nearly 10,000 years and several photographs and written accounts of trappers and homesteaders attesting to their dependence on the buffalo and, to a lesser degree, elk.

-After nearly wiping out elk and bison, this region has taken to raising bison alongside cattle for their meat and at an enormous profit, making them into burgers and steaks.
+After nearly wiping out elk and bison, this region has taken to raising bison alongside cattle for their meat, at an enormous profit, turning them into burgers and steaks.

-Often that means harsh blizzards especially near the Great Lakes where Arctic winds blow off of Canada, where ice on rivers and lakes freezes thick enough for ice hockey, and for ice fishing for pike, walleye and panfish to be ubiquitous.
+Often that means harsh blizzards, especially near the Great Lakes, where Arctic winds blow off of Canada, where ice on rivers and lakes freezes thick enough for ice hockey, and for ice fishing for pike, walleye, and panfish to be ubiquitous.
 In Minnesota, Wisconsin, and Michigan, they often become part of the local fish fry.